 - The errors from DynamoDB queries (and a lot of other AWS infrastructure) are terrible, obtuse and not helpful.
 You will get used to them and know common pitfalls, but it's not as easy as a classic SQL error.

 - You can link DynamoDB records together (this is more a pitfall when switching from Relational to NoSQL) with keys, but this gets a hellofalot more complex than just you're classical FKs.

-My main problem, was that I jumped on it for hypes sake.
+My main problem was that I jumped on it for scaling's sake.
 I learnt a great deal, which is super helpful for future work and understanding its actual applications.

 The thing is, my relational database was fine as it was for an MVP.

-I guess the moral of the story is, do your research, use what you're comfortable with (unless it makes what you are building super terrible) and don't follow the hype.
+I guess the moral of the story is, do your research, use what you're comfortable with (unless it makes what you are building super terrible) and do the simple thing.